-Since the first release in 2010, OpenStack has released major updates for the open infrastructure every 6 months.
+Since its first release in 2010, OpenStack has released major updates for the open infrastructure every 6 months.
 Rather than going by version number, they use the alphabet to identify these releases by giving each update a name with the next letter in the alphabet.
 Nearly a year ago I wrote a blog about OpenStack Ussuri, now it’s time to examine the latest release ‘OpenStack Wallaby’ a little closer.

 Wallaby is already the 23rd version of the most widely deployed open source cloud infrastructure software.
 The version, Ussuri, highlights the vibrancy and engagement of developers all over the world in supporting the third most active open source project.
 It does this alongside the Linux kernel and Chromium.